Q: What makes you such an expert?!

 that the traffic flow is far too low to cause a jam on its own.
 Instead

-often un-trigger it again.
+driver can often un-trigger it again.

 In Seattle there is one ABSOLUTELY HUGE jam which can be busted by a